 Parke, John G. Reports of Explorations and Surveys to Ascertain the Most Practicable and Economical Route for a Railroad from the Mississippi River to the Pacific Ocean, 1853-6, Vol. 7.
 (Washington: Beverley Tucker, Printer, 1857).
 Parke posts a translation of a 1777 report and plea from Tubac’s Manuel Barragua to Captain Pedro Allande Savedra in Tucson, as Appendix C in Volume 7.
 Barragua writes that New Spain’s colonists farther up the Santa Cruz became so desperate after the reassignment of their garrison to Tucson, they burned Calabasas to thwart raiders.
 [Enlarge page facsimiles to read.]

 We found the essay we were looking for, “From the Pima Villages on the Gila to the Rio Grande, Near the 32d Parallel of North Latitude,” as Part I, No. 2 of Volume 7.
 In addition to text, it holds lithographs adapted from field sketches made by illustrator Alfred H. Campbell in 1854 as he trekked up the Gila to the San Pedro River with a mule train, then down the San Pedro to rejoin Parke on the wagon road.
-The generous landscapes of Central California and San Xavier del Bac were serendipity.
+The generous landscapes of Central California, the Gila River and San Xavier del Bac were serendipity.

-Alfred H. Campbell, 1855, in Parke, frontispiece.
+Alfred H. Campbell, 1855, in John G. Parke, frontispiece.

-Campbell, in Parke, following 6.
+Campbell, 1855, in Parke, following page 6.

-Campbell, in Parke, f12.
+Campbell, 1855, in Parke, f12.

-Campbell, in Parke, f56.
+Campbell, 1855, in Parke, f56.

-Campbell, in Parke, f65.
+Campbell, 1855, in Parke, f65.

-Campbell, in Parke, f80.
+Campbell, 1855, in Parke, f80.

-Mining engineers and surveyors like Horace C. Grosvenor and Herman Ehrenberg joined illustrators Arthur Schott and Carl Schuchard to propagandize the nascent mining industry, leaving a remarkable collection of images and maps from the late 1860s.
+Mining engineers and surveyors like Horace C. Grosvenor and Herman Ehrenberg joined illustrators Arthur Schott and Carl Schuchard to propagandize the nascent mining industry, leaving a remarkable collection of images and maps from the late 1850s.

 To view a selection of these images, those of J. Ross Browne in 1864, and Seth Eastman’s watercolors of Gila Trail field sketches at Rhode Island School of Design — click on this link to ephemera.